 How do you fix a hot neutral outlet?

 If you have a polarity problem with your electrical outlets, it may be necessary to reverse the hot and neutral wire.
 A hot neutral should be green or white.
 If you have trouble figuring out which one is the hot neutral, you may need to use a multimeter to check the voltage of the circuit.
-If it reads more than 120 volts, the hot neutral is disconnected.
-Before attempting any work, be sure to turn off the power to your outlet and disconnect the neutral wire.

 Open neutrals cause an electric shock since the electricity can still flow through the panel and into the device.
 You may also find that one outlet will cause all the others to stop working.
 Some outlets are daisy-chained to the panel.
 When this happens, the problem is most likely caused by the first outlet.
 Once you have isolated the source of the open neutral, you can proceed with the troubleshooting process.

 What does it mean when the white wire is hot?

 When it comes to electrical outlets, the white wire is often referred to as a neutral wire.
 It will be marked with white or blue tape, indicating it is a neutral wire.
 On 240-volt appliances, the white wire can also serve as the secondary neutral wire.
 In addition, the yellow and blue wires are usually used in 3 or 4-way switches, where they act as travelers that carry energy to multiple switches.

 The white wire, also known as the neutral wire, carries power from the breaker panel and completes the circuit.
 Its opposite polarity, the bare wire, is the ground.
 The two wires are surrounded by a black plastic cover, which indicates that they are both live.
 If either one of them is hot, it means that you have a live wire.
 To identify a live wire, you need to find out the color of the wire that is hot.